 ClosureTimers per unit, that refers to a running timer for a buffs duration.

 We hope this guide helped you to get started right away with developing your map on wurst.
-If you have further questions or would like to hang out with wurst people, drop by our Chat.
+If you have further questions or would like to hang out with wurst people, drop by our Discord.